frandiox/vitedge/docs/handle-event.md

+# Handle Event Options

+> Currently this is not available in development, only in production or preview modes

+When running in [production or preview mode](./usage.md#production), Vitedge's `handleEvent` function accepts the following options.

-# Request Lifecycle
+## Request Lifecycle

 > Only available when deploying to Cloudflare Workers

 Vitedge provides a set of lifecycle hooks that can be used to modify requests or add logs.
-Currently, these hooks are only available when deploying to Cloudflare Workers or in preview mode, not during development.

-Hooks can be provided in the worker entry file when calling `handleEvent`:

 ```js
 import { handleEvent } from 'vitedge/worker'